Trinity Episcopal Day School: Athletics

 Trinity Episcopal participated in Mississippi Association of Independent Schools Class 2A.
 The Saints won the MAIS championship in football in 1989, 2001, 2006, 2009, 2010, and 2013.
 The boys' basketball team won the MAIS championship in 1974, 1978, and 1980.
 The girls' basketball team won the MAIS championship in 1978.
 The Saints baseball team won their only MAIS championship in 2011.

 The 1974 varsity basketball team went undefeated with a 36 and 0 record.
 In the Mississippi Basketball Overall Tournament, Trinity beat several much larger schools.
 The team was led by the legendary Coach Adams.
-For many years, Adams's teams were something like a "machine" on the court, since each player knew exactly where to be and, on defense especially, were in perfect position even though the Saints never had a colossally tall big man.
-Players took high percentage shots and were utterly tenacious on defense.
+For many years, Adams's teams worked as a "machine" on the court, since each player knew exactly where to be and, on defense especially, were in perfect position even though the Saints never had a big man.
+Players took high percentage shots and were tenacious on defense.
 In the '74 championship game, the sensational shooting guard Doug Lambdin (d.
 1987) hit a shot from perhaps forty feet away.
 This team--most had played together for many years--could simply not be beat.